Portfolio

 Resilient Design and Sustainability

-Whether the goal is to design a disaster-resistant dwelling or provide a building that has less impact on its environment by conserving resources and reducing pollutants, sustainable resiliency can provide a pathway to achieve this.
-With either approach, the building design may be considered a “High Performance” building because it will be designed to a higher level than the code requirements.
+Resiliency and sustainability complement each other and can be incorporated in the design for a specific site that is prone to adversity.
+Whether the goal is to design a disaster-resistant dwelling or to provide a building that has minimal impact on its environment by conserving resources, sustainable resiliency provides a pathway to achieve this.
+With either approach, the design may be considered a high-performance structure because it has been designed to a level surpassing Washington State building code requirement(s).